Monica Witt: Defection

 At George Washington University (GWU), Witt's classmates described her as withdrawn and quiet, though when she spoke about her military service, she described "drone strikes, extrajudicial killings and atrocities against children, all of which […] her colleagues in the military would brag about.
 She seemed distressed by what she called 'gross incompetence' by her superiors during her time abroad."
 All of this allegedly gave Witt insomnia.
-About herself, Witt described an isolated woman conflicted about her self-concept and sense of belonging.
+Witt described herself as an isolated woman conflicted about her self-concept and sense of belonging.

 Witt traveled to Iran in February 2012 to attend an International Conference on Hollywoodism that condemned the morality of the United States, promoted anti-Americanism, included an anti-Western sentiment, and "propagate[d] anti-Semitism and conspiracy theories including Holocaust denial".
 The conference was orchestrated by the "New Horizon Organization", and its sponsor was the Islamic Revolutionary Guard Corps (IRGC).
-Former United States Senator Mike Gravel, another attendee of a Hollywoodism conference said of the IRGC there, "They were very sophisticated, and they've got young people, well-appearing people speaking English beautifully, […] They're equipped to do the job of intelligence work, and if they find vulnerable people, they just capitalize on it."
-Nader Talebzadeh, an organizer of the conference, would later say that Witt seemed ungenuine in her exuberance about Iran and Islam.
+Mike Gravel, a former United States Senator, was another attendee of a Hollywoodism conference; he said of the IRGC there, "They were very sophisticated, and they've got young people, well-appearing people speaking English beautifully, […] They're equipped to do the job of intelligence work, and if they find vulnerable people, they just capitalize on it."
+Nader Talebzadeh, an organizer of the conference, would later say that Witt did not seem genuine in her exuberance about Iran and Islam.

 While in Iran, Witt was voluntarily video-recorded identifying as a US military veteran and making statements critical of the federal government of the United States.
 These statements and her conversion to Islam were broadcast on Iranian television that same month.
 Contemporaneous with her graduation from GWU, the Federal Bureau of Investigation (FBI) warned Witt that she was a target of Iranian intelligence recruiting; Witt assured US authorities she would not give sensitive information to Iran.
 Within a month, Witt was hired by American-Iranian journalist and television presenter Marzieh Hashemi "in connection with the filming of an anti-American propaganda film that was later aired in Iran."

 From June 2012 through August 2013, Witt was regularly communicating with an Iranian American; this individual held dual citizenship and acted in ways consistent with being an Iranian intelligence operative.
 The New York Times identified this person as Hashemi.
 In her communications with Hashemi, Witt suggested she might leak intelligence data to the media ("If all else fails, I just may go public with a program and do like Snowden"), or defect to Russia instead ("I just hope I have better luck with Russia at this point. […] I think I can slip into Russia quietly if they help me and then I can contact wikileaks from there without disclosing my location.")